August in the Garden

 – Visit your vegetable bed every day, especially if you’re growing summer squash.
 Pick squash when it’s 6 to 8” long for best flavor.
 Chow down on cherry tomatoes before the fruit starts to split.
 Regular tomatoes are tastiest if allowed to ripen on the vine.
 Read these 5 Tips for Harvesting Fruits & Vegetables.

 – Can, freeze and pickle extra veggies to enjoy later on.
+Mark loves to can tomatoes, and in July he put up 6 jars.
+More to come!

 – Dry and/or freeze herbs to enjoy all winter long.
 Read my tips on Drying Herbs